You will study four core modules:

 Global Histories: Comparisons and Connections

-This module will be an introductory survey of global history.
-It will draw on considerable chronological depth and regional breadth in order to present you with a truly global perspective.
-Content will range from the decline and fall of ancient empires through new medieval empires in Afro-Eurasia, early modern voyages of exploration to the age of revolutions which gave birth to new nations in the midst of global political ruptures.
+This Autumn core module offers an introductory survey of global history arranged in a chronological manner.
+It draws on chronological depth unique in the UK and considerable regional breadth in order to present you with a truly global perspective.
+Content will range from the decline and fall of ancient empires through the spread of new religions across the multiple shifting political formations in Afro-Eurasia, to early modern voyages of exploration and intellectual movements, and the age of revolutions which gave birth to nations in the midst of global political ruptures.
+The emphasis is on providing points of cross-cultural, cross-regional comparison and to develop your awareness of key connections, such as trade networks, cultural flows and exchanges, forms of migration, shifting political structures and the emergence of modern states, nations and empires.

 Making Sense of the World: Themes in Global History

-This module introduces you to the major developments in historical approaches and to some of the major schools of, or tendencies in, historical research.
-The focus is on the application of the ideas to historical practice then and now.
+This module introduces you to major developments in historical approaches and to some of the major schools of, and recent directions in, historical research.
+We will focus on the application of ideas to historical practice then and now.

 Research Methods and Skills: Dissertation Preparation

-This module covers what the dissertation project will entail.
-You will be expected to produce a short dissertation proposal for submission and you will be allocated a tutor who will supervise your dissertation preparation work.
-You will have one-to-one meetings with your supervisor, but you will also attend available generic sessions on skills run on the Research Skills module and available across the University.
+This module prepares you for your dissertation research.
+You will be expected to produce a short dissertation proposal and you will choose a tutor who will supervise your dissertation preparation work (for a list of tutors,see above).
+You will have one-to-one meetings with your supervisor, but you will also attend general sessions on research skills.

-You will also choose two optional modules from a range which includes:
+You will also choose two optional modules from a range which may include (subject to staff availability):

 - Cities of Paradise and Empire in the Islamic World: From the 15th Century to the Present Day